isomerpages/isomerpages-isomergovsg/pages/faq.md

 If your website is generated and maintained by Isomer, you do not need to worry about IM8.
 This requirement will be centrally handled by GovTech.

+### **Do Agencies need migrate their content from existing website to Isomer website?**
+Yes, agencies will need to handle the migration.
+But GovTech will be there to support the migration by providing training.

 ### **Do Agencies need to pay to use Isomer?**
 It will free of charge for the first 12 months.
 Subsquently, the cost will be $420/month.